Neo-Babylonians (Chaldeans)

 “Though Semites, the Chaldeans belonged to a race perfectly distinct from the Babylonians proper, and were foreigners in the Euphrates Valley.
 They were settlers from Arabia, who had invaded Babylonia from the South.
 Their stronghold was the district known as the Sealands.
 During the Assyrian supremacy the combined forces of Babylon and Assyria had kept them in check, but, owing probably to the fearful Assyrian atrocities in Babylon, the citizens had begun to look towards their former enemies for help, and the Chaldean power grew apace in Babylon till, in Nabopolassar, it assumed the reins of government, and thus imperceptibly a foreign race superseded the ancient inhabitants.
 The city remained the same, but its nationality changed.
 Nabopolassar must have been a strong, beneficient ruler, engaged in rebuilding temples and digging canals, like his predecessors, and yet maintaining his hold over the conquered provinces.
 The Egyptians, who had learnt of the weakness of Assyria, had already, three years before the fall of Ninive, crossed the frontiers with a mighty army under Necho II, in the hope of sharing in the dismemberment of the Assyrian Empire.
 How Josias of Juda, trying to bar his way, was slain at Megiddo is known from IV Kings, xxiii, 29. |=|

-Decline of the Neo-Babylonians
+Golden Age of Babylonia Under the Neo-Babylonians

-After Nebuchadnezzar II’s death in 562 B.C. there was a seven year power struggle, with Nabonidus finally emerging as the new king but he alienated the priestly class by embracing the unpopular noon god Sin and was forced into exile in a remote desert town.
-Babylon grew weaker.
 After Nebuchadnezzar’s death, Babylon once again declined.
 Babylonian was given up to the Persians without a fight as Cyrus the Great and his armies marched westward out of Iran.
 According to Herodotus the Persians under Cyrus caught the Babylonian completely by surprise and even as the Persians were breaching Babylon’s outer defenses the people “engaged in a festival; continued dancing and reveling.”
 When Cyrus entered the city he forbade looting and freed the Jews.
 See Persians

 With the end of the Neo-Babylonians the Mesopotamian age came to an end.
 The focal point of the Middle East and the Mediterranean switched to Persia and then Greece and then Rome.
 The Hanging Gardens withered along Nebuchadnezzar's empire.
 They were gone by the time Pliny the Elder visited referred before his death in A.D.
 79.